AI Governance · GCC Government, Healthcare & Higher Education

 What happens in the session

-A half-day working session.
+The working session.

-Decisions made, documented, assigned.
+Decisions made, documented, and assigned to named owners.

 01